-Due to the emergence of advanced diagnostic and imaging technology for the Operating Room (also known as an Operation Theater), Operating Rooms are becoming increasingly congested and complex with a multitude of OR devices and monitors.1 In addition to booms, surgical tables, surgical lighting, and room lighting positioned throughout the OR, multiple surgical displays, communication system monitors, camera systems, image capturing devices, and medical printers are all quickly becoming associated with a modern OR.
+Due to the emergence of advanced diagnostic and imaging technology, the operating room (also known as the operation theater) has become increasingly congested and complex with a multitude of OR devices and monitors.1 In addition to booms, surgical tables, surgical lighting, and room lighting positioned throughout the OR, multiple surgical displays, communication system monitors, camera systems, recording devices, and medical printers are all quickly becoming associated with a modern OR.

 An OR Integration System is designed to simplify and streamline the OR by consolidating data, access to video, and controls for all of these devices at a central command station, allowing the surgical staff to perform many of their tasks efficiently without needing to move around the OR.
 OR Integration also commonly involves suspending monitors and imaging modalities within the OR, removing trip-hazards caused by cabling and allowing for easy access and visibility to surgical video.